 Southern magnolia trees are relatively easy trees to grow; they are large trees that need a lot of space.
 Transplant shock is common with this species, so if you've just moved it to a new site, don't worry if some leaves turn yellow and it loses a few leaves in its first growing season.
 However, other problems might be more cause for concern.

-First of all, you need to rule out a nutrient deficiency in your soil.
-Yellow leaves on Southern magnolias can indicate that your soil has insufficient nitrogen.
-The only way to determine for sure whether or not this is the problem is to have a soil test done.
-If the test results do, in fact, show a nitrogen deficiency, you can fertilize accordingly to raise the nitrogen level.
-The nitrogen content of a fertilizer is indicated by the first number in the NPK sequence, which should be printed somewhere on the fertilizer bag.
+Yellow leaves on Southern magnolias indicate that your soil has insufficient nitrogen or iron.
+The only way to determine whether this is the problem is to run a soil test on a sample of the plant's soil.
+If the test results show a nitrogen deficiency, you can fertilize accordingly to raise the nitrogen level.
+The nitrogen content of fertilizer is indicated by the first number in the NPK sequence, which is listed on the fertilizer container.